Skip to main content

 What does accessibility mean digitally within the Scouts?

-As a movement we are constantly working to increase accessibility, and this includes providing the tools and functionality to ensure our website can be used by everyone.
+We’re constantly working to increase accessibility, and this includes providing the tools and functionality to make sure our website can be used by everyone.

 Our commitment